 Average Weather in Tromsø Norway

-In Tromsø, the temperature typically varies from 21°F to 59°F over the course of the year, and is rarely below 9°F or above 70°F.
+In Tromsø, the summers are short, cool, and mostly cloudy and the winters are long, freezing, windy, and overcast.
+Over the course of the year, the temperature typically varies from 21°F to 59°F and is rarely below 9°F or above 70°F.

 The warm season lasts for 2.7 months, from June 14 to September 5, with an average daily high temperature above 53°F. The hottest day of the year is July 24, with an average high of 59°F and low of 48°F.